Image Description: a strip of contraceptive pills against a blue background

 Another ‘landmark opportunity’ in the history of the pill could happen this year: a government public consultation is taking place to see if two ‘mini-pills’ should be sold over the counter, without prescription.
 The consultation, which closed on March 5th 2021, is looking at two progesterone-only pills (or POPs); Lovima and Hana 75 microgram tablets.
 The Medicines and Healthcare products Regulatory Agency (MHRA) is looking into reclassifying them which would mean that they would be available not just on prescription, but over the counter in pharmacies – where pharmacists, as expert healthcare professionals, would be offering information and advice into the contraception, rather than GPs.

 However, that support is getting increasingly hard to come by in the UK.
-In 2018, the Advisory Group on Contraception found that almost half of all councils in England have closed or planned to reduce sites which provided contraception services since 2015.
-With the pill being the most commonly prescribed contraceptive pill, this has resulted in limiting access at a point where other long-acting reversible contraceptives (LARCs) like the coil or the implant, and emergency contraception and abortions are becoming less accessible as well.
+In 2018, the Advisory Group on Contraception found that almost half of all councils in England have closed or planned to reduce sites that provided contraception services since 2015.
+This has resulted in limiting support and access for women on the pill at a point where other long-acting reversible contraceptives (LARCs) like the coil or the implant are becoming increasingly inaccessible too – as well as other sexual health services, including emergency contraception and abortions.
 Health experts have been worried about underfunded clinics and a ‘postcode lottery’ for long-term birth control for many years.

 And, as it has with many social issues, the pandemic has only made things worse.
-What were once fractures and cracks in national contraceptive access have become chasms which affect the marginalised and those most dependent on medication.
+What were once fractures and cracks in national contraceptive access have become chasms.
 Medical care has been focused on the immediate issue of coronavirus, meaning that contraception is left at the wayside.
-A survey by the Faculty of Sexual and Reproductive Healthcare shows that 77% of GPs and 64% of specialists have limited or even stopped sexual health care since lockdown began.
+A survey by the Faculty of Sexual and Reproductive Healthcare shows that, since lockdown began, 77% of GPs and 64% of specialists have limited or even stopped sexual health care.
 Procedures like implants, contraceptive shots, or abortions have stopped, leaving people reliant on physical or oral health care, including the pill.
-The British Pregnancy Advisor Service (BPAS) has said that unplanned pregnancies are likely to rise during the pandemic which could be devastating to the lives of thousands, especially during an economic crisis.
+The British Pregnancy Advisory Service (BPAS) has said that unplanned pregnancies are likely to rise during the pandemic which could be devastating to the lives of thousands, especially during an economic crisis.

 Sexual health is an essential aspect of public health